DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     exploit to get onto your server.
 It's also possible that your hosters infrastructure gets compromised and attackers get access to the servers (via hypervisor for VPS, or remote consoles for dedicated servers, or even physically by breaking in).
-    And of course it's possible (I'd even say more likely than the scenarios mentioned before) that someone hacks *your* PC and gets access to the server and/or your git repos that way.
+    And of course it's possible (I'd even say more likely than some of the scenarios mentioned before) that someone hacks *your* PC and gets access to the server and/or your git repos that way.
-    Anyway, if you follow this guide (and hopefully keep at least the Linux kernel, WireGuard and OpenSSH up to date), your data will be *a lot* safer than it would be if you exposed webservices (instead of just WireGuard) to the internet.
+    Anyway, if you follow this guide (and hopefully keep at least the Linux kernel, WireGuard and OpenSSH up to date), your data will be *a lot* safer than it would be if you exposed webservices (instead of just WireGuard and SSH) to the internet.

 [^clientsubnet]: I've never done this, but it might be possible to give a client some more
     IPs with a different subnet mask, but that's not useful for this usecase and you'd still have to